The following is a Guest Contribution by: Cynthia S. Kinnas, Special Projects Consultant, Randstad Healthcare

-- Largely due to healthcare reform, mergers and acquisitions of hospitals are on the rise and are projected continue at unprecedented rates.
-This means you risk not only be marked not eligible for rehire at the specific facility where you cancelled, but at every facility in their network.
+- Largely due to healthcare reform, mergers and acquisitions of hospitals are on the rise and are projected to continue at unprecedented rates.
+This means you risk not only be marked as not eligible for rehire at the specific facility where you canceled but at every facility in their network.

 Tips to Avoid Breaking the Contract

 Do all your “shopping” before you commit (even verbally) to an assignment.
 Once you have accepted, do not continue to entertain other job opportunities that would conflict with the timeline to which you committed.

 Ask for time to think it over if you need it before officially confirming an assignment job offer.
 Most facilities will give you 24 – 48 hours before you have to give an answer.
 You may need this time, especially if you have to make arrangements in order to take the assignment (such as school or childcare for children, a leave of absence from a perm job, the care of a sick relative, etc.).

 If you get a call about an amazing opportunity after you have accepted something else, ask the interviewer or agency how frequently this assignment opens up and the likelihood of you being able to do it for your next contract.
 Reputable facilities and recruiters will respect the professional commitment you have already made, and they may try to work with your timeline.